 - 1. The proper request form must be used, to include Book or Subject Request Forms. - 2.
 One book per request form. - 3.
-Only three book request forms per week. - 4.
-All books are to be returned to the library workers.
-It is your responsibility to ask for a receipt for your books. - 5.
+Only two book request forms per month. - 4.
+All books are to be returned to the librarian or library workers.
+You may also utilize the designated library book drop.
+It is your responsibility to verify that your returned books are removed from your library account. - 5.
 ILL books need to be returned when they are due. - 6.
 The following materials will not be allowed in any DOCR Institution: - a.
 Materials written in code - b.
 Sexually explicit materials - c.
 Materials advocating violence - d.
 Materials pertaining to escape methods - e.
 Anything that facilitates criminal activity - f.
 Materials pertaining to making weapons and firearms - g.
 Materials pertaining to bombs, detonators and explosives - h.
 Materials pertaining to manufacturing of drugs or alcoholic beverages - i.
 Subjects that are substantially detrimental to security, order, or rehabilitation - j.
-Anything that poses a threat to the security, order, or disciplines of the institution
+Anything that poses a threat to the security, order, or disciplines of the institution - k.

-- k.
 Material giving encouragement to disrupt the Institution by strikes, riots, fights, and racial or religious hatred - 7.
-ILL Books may take up to 4 months after processing to be delivered. - 8.
+ILL Books may take up to four months after processing to be delivered. - 8.
 Books will usually be delivered once a week, depending on the holidays.